-Furthermore, without the private keys allowing write-access to the blockchain, humans won’t be able to alter the record with incorrect or inaccurate information.
+Furthermore, without the private keys allowing written access to the blockchain, humans won't be able to alter the record with incorrect or inaccurate information.

 The revolutionary "smart contracts" features offered by a few blockchain networks, such as Ethereum, can allow the creation of such agreements that will be executed only when the pre-determined conditions meet.
 It will be extremely helpful, for instance, in authorizing one system to enable a payment, after conditions indicate that successful delivery of a service has been provided.

 Blockchain offers the underlying potential of overhauling the overall security of the IoT (Internet of Things).
-Majority of data generated by IoT is extremely personal- for instance, surprisingly, smart home devices have access to personal records about our daily routines and lives.
+The majority of data generated by IoT is extremely personal- for instance, surprisingly, smart home devices have access to personal records about our daily routines and lives.
 This data is required to be disseminated with other services and machines in order to be beneficial for us.
 However, it also indicates that there will be chances for hackers to attack us.
-Thus, businesses and governments using IoT would also have to contend with the ever increasing scope for data breaches by criminals, foreign enemies, or rivals.
+Thus, businesses and governments using IoT would also have to contend with the ever-increasing scope for data breaches by criminals, foreign enemies, or rivals.

 Enabling access to data from IoT devices to be handled through blockchains would mean an extra layer of security that any malicious actor would have to take another way- the layer will be secured by some of the best encryption standards available.